RGB Grodan101® logo - Negative Primary Color)

 The stone wool is then cut into a graduated series of sizes and shapes—from small-sized starter plugs to larger Gro-blocks and slabs - each designed for different stages of crop production.
 The finished products are wrapped in a special film that blocks UV light and limits the growth of algae on the substrate surface.

-The result is a unique, uniform and inert growing medium that is sterilized of pathogens, including mold or mildew, with plenty of space for roots to grow and access moisture, nutrients and oxygen from well-distributed irrigation.
+The result is clean and uniform growing medium that is free of pathogens, including mold or mildew, with plenty of space for roots to grow and access moisture, nutrients and oxygen from well-distributed irrigation.
 Clean stone wool is designed to retain water as well as air, while also promoting healthy drainage from top to bottom - unlike soil-based media that are prone to compaction and certain soilless media that can become hydrophobic (water-repelling) if allowed to dry out.

 What Size Stone Wool Plugs, Cubes, Blocks and Slabs Should I Use?